selwynpolit/d9book/book/blocks.md

 class QuickPivotSubscribeBlock extends BlockBase implements ContainerFactoryPluginInterface {
 ```

 It implements `ContainerFactoryPluginInterface` to allow dependency injection.
 This is critical for plugins or blocks.
 More at https://chromatichq.com/blog/dependency-injection-drupal-8-plugins.
 All this interface defines is the `create()` method.
+Because we are using dependency injection, we need both a `create()` and a `__constructor()`.

-Because you are using dependency injection, you have a `create()` and a `__constructor()` :
+Here is the `create()`

 ```PHP
 public static function create(ContainerInterface $container, array $configuration, $plugin_id, $plugin_definition) {